The RD1st Coaching Course

 Level: accredited (optional), equivalent to ILM level 7.
 No prior experience required.

 Costs: fees vary according to your resources and whether accreditation is required.
 Further information and details regarding fees, can be found in the booking form – request a form.
-Please state which course you are interested in (e.g. RD39 Spring 2022) when emailing – thank you.
+Please state which course you are interested in (e.g. RD53 Autumn 2026) when emailing – thank you.
 We can only reserve places on confirmation of a deposit and on receipt of a completed booking form (via email is preferred).

 Dates